notator/AssistantPerformerTestSite/README.md

 ---

-This application is normally tested in the latest version of Chrome on Windows 10.<br />
-I will be testing it again on Firefox, when they have completed their implementation of the Web MIDI API (currently in the pipeline).
-To find out which other browsers might be tried, go to
-<a target="_blank" href="http://caniuse.com/#feat=midi">check Web <em>MIDI</em> API</a>.
-<br /><br />

 Note that it is not possible to display or play scores in this application unless a MIDI output device has been selected.<br />
 The <a target="_blank" href="https://github.com/notator/residentSf2Synth"> <em>Resident Sf2 Synth</em></a> should always be available, since it only requires the Web <em>Audio</em> API, and that interface is always implemented when the Web <em>MIDI</em> API is implemented (go to <a target="_blank" href="http://caniuse.com/#feat=audio-api">check Web <em>Audio</em> API</a>).<br />